 Ask yourself, how often do you do your bookkeeping?
-One a year when you get your letter from your accountant to prepare your annual account and tax return?
-Or every three months when you need to prepare your VAT return?
-Are you stressed just thinking about it the thought you get every time you sit down to tackle it - “why did I leave it this long every time?
+Is it once a year when you get a letter from your accountant to prepare the annual accounts and tax return?
+Or is it every three months because you need to prepare your VAT return?
+Are you stressed just thinking about it the thought you get every time you sit down to tackle it - “why did I leave it this long?!”.

-If you have decided to prepare your bookkeeping weekly, do not be afraid to switch this to daily bookkeeping if you have a busy period, such as you have just raised 100's of sales invoices and want to keep on top of who has paid you, it may benefit to check this every day for cashflow purposes.
+If you have decided to prepare your bookkeeping weekly, don’t be afraid to switch this to daily bookkeeping if you have a busy period.
+For example, if you have just issued hundreds of sales invoices and want to keep on top of who has paid you, it may benefit to check this every day for cashflow purposes.

-Apps like Receipt Bank and Auto-Entry allow business owners to upload their purchase invoices and receipts to a centralised system.
-Within these apps, you can set-up rules for certain suppliers or shops to allow for more consistency within Xero and reduce the time spent coding up the transactions.
+Apps like Receipt Bank, Hubdoc and Auto-Entry allow business owners to upload their purchase invoices and receipts to a centralised system.
+Within these apps, you can set up rules for certain suppliers or shops to allow for more consistency within Xero and reduce the time spent coding up the transactions.
 These transactions can then be published into Xero so the bank transactions can be reconciled against the transactions.

-Within Xero, you can create bank rules for reoccurring transactions such as bank interest received, bank charges and monthly loan payments.
+Within Xero, you can create bank rules for recurring transactions such as bank interest received, bank charges and monthly loan payments.
 You create the bank rule based on the bank line details, and Xero will apply the bank rule you have made.
-This will again reduce the time spent on bookkeeping and improving accuracy.
+This will again reduce the time spent on bookkeeping and improve accuracy.

-Word of caution of these points.
+Word of caution on these points.
 You must spend the time initially to ensure that the transactions are being coded correctly.
-You should review your bookkeeping once you have prepared it to ensure there are no miscoding or duplicated transactions as you may have uploaded the receipt to Receipt Bank but then applied the bank rule to the transaction in the bank account as a result, you have the cost twice in your accounts.
+You should review your bookkeeping once you have prepared.
+Ensure there are no miscoding or duplicated transactions - you may have uploaded the receipt to Receipt Bank but then applied the bank rule to the transaction in the bank account and, as a result, you have the cost twice in your accounts.

-We see that errors occur when several people are involved in the bookkeeping with no rules/procedures set in place.
+We see errors commonly occur when several people are involved in the bookkeeping process with no rules/procedures set in place.
 We recommend that one person does the bookkeeping so that the coding is consistent.
-If you do have more than one person working on the bookkeeping, ensure that you have clear procedures with who is doing what.
-For example, one person deals with the sales-related items, and the other person deals with the purchases and receipts.
+If you do have more than one person working on the bookkeeping, ensure that you have clear procedures regarding who is doing what.
+For example, you could have one person responsible for the sales-related items, and another person dealing with company purchases and receipts.

-You should also ensure that you review your bookkeeping or bookkeepers coding to ensure accuracy and consistency.
-Doing this review monthly will help you find any errors and help you better understand your business as you are looking at your results monthly.
+You should also review your bookkeeping or bookkeeper's coding to ensure accuracy and consistency.
+Doing this review monthly will help you find any errors and help you better understand your business results.

 Don't be afraid to ask your accountant any questions you may have when preparing your bookkeeping.
 Even though they might not do your bookkeeping, they may be helpful with transactions like a new loan, or when you face issues, i.e. you have paid a supplier twice.
 An accountant can often or not support you by either making the correction or talking you through how to fix the issue.